webpro-nl/knip/packages/docs/src/content/docs/explanations/comparison-and-migration.md

 knip --production --dependencies --include files
 ```

+**Project status**: The project is archived and recommends Knip.

 ### ts-prune

 > Find unused exports in a typescript project. 🛀

 [ts-prune][5] aims to find potentially unused exports in your TypeScript project
 with zero configuration.
-The project is in maintenance mode, while it recommends
-Knip.

 The following commands are similar: